ballerina-platform/module-ballerina-sql/docs/spec/spec.md

     public isolated function close() returns Error?;
    ```

-# 3. Queries and Values
+# 3. Queries and values

 ## 3.1.
-ParameterizedQuery and Values
+ParameterizedQuery and values

 The `sql:ParameterizedQuery` is used to construct the SQL query to be executed by the client.
 It is backtick string
 template which allows dynamic values for query parameters.